Mike Tomczak: Chicago Bears

 Tomczak went undrafted out of college and signed as an original free agent with the Chicago Bears.
 He started no games his first year but did earn a Super Bowl ring, and saw playing time in Super Bowl XX on January 26, 1986, during the fourth quarter of the Bears' 46–10 win over the New England Patriots on the kickoff unit, where he was penalized for a facemask penalty.
 He was a member of the "Shuffling Crew" in the Bears' video for The Super Bowl Shuffle, mimicking playing guitar.
-Tomczack was tabbed to start seven games in 1986 while appearing in six others, with varying levels of activity as opposed to using Steve Fuller.
+Tomczak was tabbed to start seven games in 1986 while appearing in six others, with varying levels of activity as opposed to using Steve Fuller.
 His first start was against Philadelphia in week two, and he threw 10-of-20 for 116 yards with two interceptions, but the Bears won 13–10.
 By late season, the Bears, lacking Jim McMahon due to a rotator cuff injury that saw him knocked for the remainder of the season, signed Doug Flutie, which saw him throw passes in week 13 and 14 before being tapped to replace Tomczak against the Detroit Lions due to injury (the plan for the game was to have Flutie play only in the second half) and then start the following week and the subsequent playoff game.
 In total, Tomczak threw for 1,105 yards with two touchdowns to ten interceptions.
 He played for the Bears until 1990 starting 31 games and throwing for 31 touchdowns and 47 interceptions.